pytest-dev/pytest-bdd/README.rst

 The code will look like:

 .. code-block:: python

+    import pytest
+    from pytest_bdd import scenario, given, when, then

     # Here we use pytest to parametrize the test with the parameters table
     @pytest.mark.parametrize(